fboes/aerofly-custom-missions/README.md

 > Builder for Aerofly FS4 Custom Missions Files

 [Aerofly Flight Simulator 4](https://www.aerofly.com/) has a custom missions file `custom_missions_user.tmc` with a very unique format.
-To help build this custom missions file, this JavaScript / TypeScript library offers Data Transfers Objects (DTOs) to create this flight plan(s) programatically.
+To help you build this custom missions file, this JavaScript / TypeScript library offers Data Objects to create this file programatically.

 This library is intended to work in modern browsers as well as [Node.js](https://nodejs.org/en).